Romy London

 It's essential to know the first signs of spoilage to avoid consuming rotten sweet potatoes.

 The first thing to check is the skin of the sweet potato.
 Good sweet potatoes should have a firm skin without any cracks or brown spots.
-Any discoloration on the skin of sweet potatoes is a sign of spoilage.
-Additionally, the presence of white substance or white sap on the skin is a sign of harmful bacteria.

 Here are some additional signs that indicate your sweet potato has gone bad: